HimesGroup/taffeta/README.md

 * **Alignment and quantification:** STAR, HTSeq, kallisto (older versions used bowtie2, tophat, cufflinks, cummerbund, whose options are no longer available).
 * **Differential expression (DE) analysis:** R packages DESeq2 and sleuth
 * **QC:** fastqc, trimmomatic, samtools, bamtools, picardtools.
+* **Pipeline scripts:** the Python scripts make use of various modules including subprocess, os, argparse, sys.
+* **R markdown scripts for summary reporot:** Require various R libraries such as DT, gplots, ggplot2, rmarkdown, RColorBrewer, dplyr, ginefilter, biomaRt.
+Note that the current RMD scripts require pandoc version 1.12.3 or higher to generate HTML report.

+## Prerequisite Files

 * **Spesis-specific genome reference files:** reference genome fasta, gtf, refFlat, and index files.
 As our example uses ERCC spike-ins, the reference files include ERCC mix transcripts.
-* **Adapter and primer sequences**: a list of is provided.
+* **Adapter and primer sequences**: a list of adapter and primer sequences for different library preparation kits is provided.
 For fastqc, replace .
 For trimming we provide adapter and primer sequences for the following types: Ilumina TruSeq single index, Illumina unique dual (UD) index adpter and PrepX.
 Users can tailor this file by adding sequences from other protocols.
-* **Pipeline scripts:** the Python scripts make use of various modules including subprocess, os, argparse, sys.
-* **R markdown scripts for summary reporot:** Require various R libraries such as DT, gplots, ggplot2, rmarkdown, RColorBrewer, plyr, dplyr, lattice, ginefilter, biomaRt.
-Note that the current RMD scripts require pandoc version 1.12.3 or higher to generate HTML report.

 ## Workflow